decentraland/rentals-contract/README.md

 There are various ways of signing these conditions.
 One of them can be achieved by using ethers as seen in the [./test/utlils/rentals.ts](https://github.com/decentraland/rentals-contract/blob/main/test/utils/rentals.ts#L26) utility file.

-Once both the signature and the listings conditions are ready, I, or whichever off-chain system will be handling this, can store them to make them available for interested users that want to rent my LAND.
+Once both the signature and the listings conditions are ready, I, or whichever off-chain system handling this, can store them to make them available for interested users that want to rent my LAND.

 The interested user can interact with the Rentals contract via `acceptListing` with this data to initialize the rent.
 You can see more about [Accept Listing](#accepting-a-listing) in its corresponding section.

 ## Accepting a Listing

-In the case that I am interested in renting a LAND I have to do the following:
+In the case that I am interested in renting a LAND as a tenant I can do the following:

 1 - Authorize the Rentals contract to transfer my MANA